Raam (2005 film): Production

-Ameer revealed while he was working in Nandhaa (2001), he got to witness an incident in a local news channel where a 20 year old man sitting near his mother's corpse, feeling remorse for murdering his mother.
-This triggered Ameer to make a film on that incident; however he decided not to portray the son as a murderer.
-Jiiva who was in search of story for his third film met cinematographer Ramji who informed him that Ameer wanted to make a film with him which prompted Jiiva to meet him and agreed to act under his direction after hearing the script and character.
-Ameer decided to produce the film on his own after the initial producers who produced Ameer's debut Mounam Pesiyadhe (2002) backed out.
+Ameer revealed that while he was working on Nandhaa (2001) as an assistant director, he got to witness a report in a local news channel where a 20-year-old man was shown sitting near his mother's corpse, feeling remorse for murdering her.
+This triggered Ameer to make a film on that incident; however, he decided not to portray the son as a murderer.
+Jiiva, who was in search of story for his third film, met cinematographer Ramji who informed him that Ameer wanted to make a film with him which prompted Jiiva to meet him and agreed to act under his direction after hearing the script and character.
+Ameer decided to produce the film on his own after the initial producers who produced Ameer's debut Mounam Pesiyadhe (2002) withdrew.
 To portray his character, Jiiva grew his hair long, had to remain blank and did a lot of recce and also met a person who had autism and observed his mannerisms.
 The filming was primarily held at Kodaikanal where sets were built on land belonging to Jiiva's family.
 The scene where Jiiva meditates was shot at Dolphin Nose, Kodaikanal.
 The film took nearly two years to complete.